Geometric Limits of Julia Sets with Parameters on the Circle: Abstract

 \section{Abstract}

-We show that the geometric limit as $n \rightarrow \infty$ of the Julia sets $J(P_{n,c})$ for the maps $P_{n,c}(z) = z^n + c$ does not exist for almost every $c$ on the unit circle.
-Furthermore, we show that there is always a subsequence along which the limit does exist and equals the unit circle.
+We show that the geometric limit as $n \rightarrow \infty$ of the filled Julia sets $K(P_{n,c})$ for the maps $P_{n,c}(z) = z^n + c$ does not exist for almost every $c$ on the unit circle.
+Furthermore, we show that there is always a subsequence along which the limit does exist and equals the unit circle, and this is used to show that for certain parameters, the geometric limit of the Julia sets $J(P_{n,c})$ is the unit circle.

 Consider the family of maps

 where $n\geq2$ is an integer and $c\in\mathbb C$ is a parameter.
 These maps all share the quality that there is only one free critical point; that is, the critical point at infinity is fixed under iteration, and the iterates of the remaining critical point, $z=0$, depend on both $c$ and $n$.
 Because of this uni-critical property, many dynamical properties of the classical quadratic family $z\mapsto z^2+c$ are also exhibited by this family of maps.
 Details of this family are readily available in the literature \cite{mcmullen, SCHLEICHER, LYUBICH}.